Dwayne Alton, Director of Infrastructure Services, School District of Lee County, Florida

 Dawn Cameron, Supervisor, Minnesota Department of Education

-Dawn Cameron is a member of the Minnesota Department of Education, Division of Research & Assessment.
-The Statewide Testing division is responsible for: 1) measuring student performance on Minnesota’s Academic Standards and the WIDA English language development standards; 2) measuring the academic progress of students over time; and 3) providing Minnesota graduates a score related to career and college readiness.
+Dawn Cameron is a member of the Minnesota Department of Education, Division of Statewide Testing.
+The Statewide Testing division is responsible for: 1) measuring student achievement on the Minnesota K-12 Academic Standards and the WIDA English Language Development Standards; 2) measuring the academic progress of students over time; and 3) providing Minnesota students information related to career and college readiness.
+Her teams develop and maintain the Science Minnesota Comprehensive Assessments, the Minnesota Test of Academic Skills, monitor test security policies and procedures statewide and participate in the WIDA consortia to deliver the ACCESS for ELLs and Alternate ACCESS for ELLs.

 Michael Cicchetti, Director of Technology Services & Innovation, Volusia County Schools, Florida